msainsburydale/NeuralEstimators.jl/docs/src/API/architectures.md

 In addition to the [standard activation functions](https://fluxml.ai/Flux.jl/stable/models/activation/) provided by Flux (e.g., `relu`, `softplus`), the following layers can be used at the end of an architecture to ensure valid estimates for certain models.
 Note that the Flux layer `Parallel` can be useful for applying several different parameter constraints.

 !!! note "Layers vs. activation functions"
-    Although we may conceptualise the following types as "output activation functions", they should be treated as separate layers included in the final stage of a Flux `Chain()`.
+    Although we may conceptualise the following types as "output activation functions", they should be treated as separate layers included in the final stage of a `Chain()`.
 In particular, they cannot be used as the activation function of a `Dense` layer.

 ```@docs
 Compress